simagix/keyhole/USERSGUIDE.md

 	]
 }
 ```

+Both single field and compound indexes are supported.
+In addition, supported commands are

+- insert
+- find
+- findOne
+- update
+- updateAll
+- remove
+- removeAll

 Load test a replica or a sharded cluster, the connecting behavior works the same way as in monitoring mode.
 Note that under load test mode, *keyhole* ignores the target database in the connection string.
 The reason is at the end of run *keyhole* will clean up data and thus it always run against the `_KEYHOLE_88800.keyhole` collection.